torvalds/linux/Documentation/filesystems/vfs.rst

 either write dirty pages in order to clean them, or release clean pages in order to reuse them.
 To do this it can call the ->writepage method on dirty pages, and ->releasepage on clean pages with PagePrivate set.
-Clean pages without PagePrivate and with no external references will be released without notice being given to the address_space.
+Clean pages without PagePrivate and with yes external references will be released without yestice being given to the address_space.

 To achieve this functionality, pages need to be placed on an LRU with lru_cache_add and mark_page_active needs to be called whenever the page is used.

-Pages are normally kept in a radix tree index by ->index.
+Pages are yesrmally kept in a radix tree index by ->index.
 This tree maintains information about the PG_Dirty and PG_Writeback status of each page, so that pages with either of these flags can be found quickly.

 The Dirty tag is primarily used by mpage_writepages - the default ->writepages method.
 It uses the tag to find dirty pages to call ->writepage on.
-If mpage_writepages is not used (i.e. the address provides its own ->writepages) , the PAGECACHE_TAG_DIRTY tag is almost unused.  write_inode_now and sync_inode do use it (through __sync_single_inode) to check if ->writepages has been successful in writing out the whole address_space.
+If mpage_writepages is yest used (i.e. the address provides its own ->writepages) , the PAGECACHE_TAG_DIRTY tag is almost unused.  write_iyesde_yesw and sync_iyesde do use it (through __sync_single_iyesde) to check if ->writepages has been successful in writing out the whole address_space.

 The Writeback tag is used by filemap*wait* and sync_page* functions, via